-Ask your customers for a testimonials when they are feeling great about what you’ve delivered.
+2. Ask your customers for a testimonial when they are feeling great about what you’ve delivered.

 - How did you help them overcome their specific problem?

-- How much profit did they generated as a result?
+- Did they generate any profit as a result?

 - How did they find the experience of working with you?